Life Insurance Settlement Value Calculator

 Who typically purchases life insurance policies in a settlement?

 Life insurance policies in a settlement are typically purchased by institutional investors, such as hedge funds, pension funds, or specialized life settlement companies.
-These investors then become the new owners of the policy, pay the premiums, and collect the death benefit when the insured passes away.
+These investors become the new owners of the policy, pay the premiums, and collect the death benefit when the insured passes away.

 What are common reasons policyholders consider a life settlement?

-Policyholders often consider a life settlement if their financial needs or goals have changed, if they can no longer afford the premiums, if the policy is no longer needed (e.g., children are grown), or if they require immediate liquidity for medical expenses or retirement.
+Policyholders often consider a life settlement if their financial needs have changed, if they can no longer afford the premiums, if the policy is no longer needed (e.g., children are grown), or if they require immediate liquidity for medical expenses or retirement.
 It offers a way to monetize an unwanted or unaffordable policy.

 What are surrender charges in life insurance?